catch22/gitit-tasks/README.markdown

 by the list of all (top-level) tasks on the respective wiki page (here, `Shopping List`).

-By default, tasks are only displated if they are either undelegated and of the `[ ]` family or if they are due.
+By default, tasks are only displayed if they are of the `[ ]` family or if they are due.